vanHeemstraPublications/dev-to/articles/satellite_tailscale_series/satellite-tailscale-episode-03.md

 organization: "the-software-s-journey"
 ---

-# 🛰️ Satellite Tailscale — Episode 3: The Mobile Ground Station (iPad Mini)
+# 🛰️ Episode 3: The Mobile Ground Station (iPad Mini)

 > *"I need your clothes, your boots, and your motorcycle."*
 > — Arnold Schwarzenegger, Terminator 2: Judgment Day.